kostyafarber/b-movie-text-generator/README.md

   ```

-To run the the app, build and run the container with `docker-compose`
+  Build and run the container with `docker-compose`

   ```sh
   docker-compose -f docker-compose.yml up --build